morris/typekit-cache/README.md

 Typekits may be quite large, and the performance impact of including them as inline stylesheets is not yet tested.

-The minified version is built using `uglifyjs typekit-cache.js -o typekit-cache.min-js --compress --mangle`.
+The minified version is built using `uglifyjs typekit-cache.js -o typekit-cache.min.js --compress --mangle`.